 Gum Disease, also known as Periodontal Disease, is a serious inflammatory infection that if left untreated can lead to bone and tooth loss.
 Periodontal disease can affect as few as one single tooth to every tooth that is present in the mouth.
 The cause of this disease is bacterial plaque or biofilm, a sticky, colorless film that is constantly forming on your teeth.
 There are some other factors that can contribute to this also.

 The Diode Laser

 Periodontal (gum) disease is a chronic inflammatory disease around the tooth caused by a bacterial infection.
 Hence, the detoxifying effect of laser treatment is advantageous in periodontal therapy.
-The diode laser’s bacteria-killing effectiveness has been well-documented.
+The bacteria-killing effectiveness of the diode laser has been well-documented.

 Moreover, there is a significant suppression of an invasive bacterium that is associated with aggressive forms of periodontal disease.
 This bacterium is not only on the diseased root surface, but it also invades the nearby soft tissues, making it difficult to remove by mechanical periodontal instrumentation alone.
 In the past, this has often made the use of antibiotics necessary.
 However, the diode laser provides a non-antibiotic solution.

 This same bacterium has also been found in the plaque that blocks arteries.
 This evidence suggests that the oral bacteria that cause gum disease may be related to coronary heart disease.
 In addition, COPD/ Lung Disease, Arthritis, Stroke and Diabetes have been associated with oral bacteria.
 This makes it even more compelling to control the pathogens present in periodontal disease.